 A library for approximating loss landscapes in low-dimensional parameter subspaces

-loss-landscapes is a library for approximating the value of neural network loss functions in low-dimensional
+loss-landscapes is a library for approximating neural network loss functions, and other related metrics,

-landscape visualizations such as those seen in Visualizing the Loss Landscape of
+such as those seen in Visualizing the Loss Landscape of Neural Nets much

-L : Parameters -> Real Numbers be a loss function, which maps the vector containing all parameters of a
+L : Parameters -> Real Numbers be a loss function, which maps a point in the model parameter space to a

 n parameters, the loss function